 The site is planted to about 6 acres of Cabernet Sauvignon and an extremely unusual variety for the Napa Valley, just under an acre of Lagrein.
 The only other producer or vineyard sources we have come across in the Napa Valley for Lagrein are in a vineyard in Oakville owned by Turnbull Cellars and Ballentine Vineyards just north of St. Helena.
 This variety is native to northern Italy and is related to Syrah and Pinot Noir.
 There is not much planted in the state of California – the central coast of the state perhaps has the most plantings.
 And this author was instrumental for another very unique variety in Napa Valley planted very close to their property (Marselan).
 Mike Wolf manages the Vice Versa organically farmed vineyard.

 In addition to their Napa Valley Cabernet Sauvignon portfolio Vice Versa produces a Pinot Noir and a Chardonnay from the Platt Vineyard in neighboring Sonoma County.
 This site is owned by Eric Flanagan of Flanagan Wines.

 The 2018 Vice Versa Platt Vineyard Chardonnay is medium gold in color.
-Smelling the varietal characteristics on the bouquet is a beautiful thing – rather then smelling manipulation.
+Smelling the varietal characteristics on the bouquet is a beautiful thing – rather than smelling manipulation.
 Offers aromas of lemon curd, mandarin orange, pomelo and a floral sweetness of aroma including honeysuckle.
 On the palate reveals flavors of lemon, lime, kumquat, and green apple.
-Racy acidity – bright and vibrant this liveliness carries the breadth of the palate through to the mouth watering finish.
+Racy acidity – bright and vibrant this liveliness carries the breadth of the palate through to the mouthwatering finish.
 While tasting this wine, it was a bit challenging to believe it was grown and produced in California.
 Went through no malolactic fermentation, was fermented in stainless steel and aged in 50% new French oak barrels.
 Samantha recommends serving this wine at cellar temperature or slightly warmer.